High contrast holography through dual modulation: Analysis: higher-order effects from amplitude modulator

-For the configuration with the amplitude SLM after the phase SLM (Fig.~\ref{fig:higher_orders}, right), smaller amplitude SLM pixel sizes ($\Delta_a = \SI{32}{\micro\meter}, \Delta_a = \SI{64}{\micro\meter}$) have visible higher orders due to the low fill factor.
+For the configuration with the amplitude SLM after the phase SLM (Fig.~\ref{fig:higher_orders}, right), smaller amplitude SLM pixel sizes ($\Delta_a = 32$~\textmu m, $\Delta_a = 64$~\textmu m) have visible higher orders due to the low fill factor.
 These higher orders are clearly visible as overlapping replicas in the sparse image of text.
-However, as amplitude SLM pixel size increases, image quality improves, and for large amplitude SLM pixel sizes ($\Delta_a = \SI{480}{\micro\meter}, \Delta_a = \SI{960}{\micro\meter}$), there are no visible higher orders and the PSNR is almost the same as the reference.
+However, as amplitude SLM pixel size increases, image quality improves, and for large amplitude SLM pixel sizes ($\Delta_a = 480$~\textmu m, $\Delta_a = 960$~\textmu m), there are no visible higher orders and the PSNR is almost the same as the reference.
 In fact, with the sparse image, the unique combination of image content and pixel border structure can provides a slight boost in PSNR.
-As a reminder, in the main text we show that pixel pitches as large as $\Delta_a = \SI{480}{\micro\meter}$ are sufficient to generate high quality, high contrast imagery.
-Even assuming much more conservative border widths (16 - \SI{32}{\micro\meter}) than the minimum suggested by \citet{curatu2009analysis} (\SI{2.8}{\micro\meter}), we see that higher orders have negligible effect at these larger pixel sizes.
+As a reminder, in the main text we show that pixel pitches as large as $\Delta_a = 480$~\textmu m are sufficient to generate high quality, high contrast imagery.
+Even assuming much more conservative border widths (16 - 32~\textmu m) than the minimum suggested by Curatu and Harvey~\cite{curatu2009analysis} (2.8~\textmu m), we see that higher orders have negligible effect at these larger pixel sizes.